milgra/milgra.com.2022/server/resources/markdown/blog/2020/04/29 What Did I Learn From Porting My Game To Clojurescript.md

-What did I learn from porting my game to Clojurescript / WebGL 2020-04-29T18:22:57
+#What did I learn from porting my game to Clojurescript / WebGL
-Clojure,Coding
+_Clojure,Coding_

 I ported Brawl written in C/OpenGL to Cljs/WebGL to see how is it possible to write real-time / heavily stateful apps in a lisp/with pure functions.